httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 When an alternative service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its avilability, failing when it cannot be contacted.
-Effectively, this makes the alternative service "sticky" in the client.
+Effectively, this makes the choice to use a secured protocol "sticky" in the client.

 One drawback with this approach is that clients need to strongly authenticate the alternative service to act upon such a commitment; otherwise, an attacker could create a persistent denial of